 If there's one thing you should do after setting up your new TV, it's this: turn off motion smoothing.
+Tom Cruise is just one of many who argues that this feature is bad for the viewing experience, and we agree.

 Although it's designed for better picture clarity and judder reduction, motion smoothing winds up leaving most content looking like it was cheaply shot on video.
 The result is called the soap-opera effect, and it's the result of advanced video processing, complex display technologies and an array of smaller tweaks designed to improve your viewing experience.